cmuyehara/cmuyehara.github.io/index.md

 title: About
 ---

-## About Me:
+# About

 Hi there!

 I'm a graduate student in the [McKay Lab](https://mckaylab.web.unc.edu) at the University of North Carolina at Chapel Hill.
 I study the epigenetics of gene regulation during *Drosophila* development using a mixture of wet-lab and computational techniques.
 My project has focused on understanding how the